Table of Contents

 -

-When you think of the last 3 changes (see above), how much time was spent on the actual implementation?
+When you think of the latest 3-10 changes, how much time, in % of the total effort, was spent on

 -